tabpage/AI/README.md

 Exemplar: How will User input? / How will Agent Output?
 Format: How will the Agent use the Format?
 "
 You will write the prompt with this 12 core with your own experience.
-And only inside a Markdown code block for easy copy and paste for me.
+And only inside a Markdown code block for easy copy and paste for me :).
-Now, ask me questions to write a prompt :)
 ```